exonum/exonum-doc/src/get-started/create-service.md

 ## Define Service

 Service is a group of templated transactions (we have defined them before).
-It has a name and a unique id to determine the service inside the blockchain.
+It has a name and a unique ID to determine the service inside the blockchain.

 ```rust
 #[derive(Debug)]
 pub struct CurrencyService;
 ```

 To turn `CurrencyService` into a blockchain service, we should implement the `Service` trait in it.

 !!! tip
     Read more on how to turn a type into a blockchain service in the